Advisor’s Toolkit

 Early in the 1st Month – Welcome (Back)

 Email advisees that you are their academic advisor.
 Suggest to them how best to contact you, what you expect from them as an advisee, and what they can expect from you.
 Include information about applying for graduation.
-For the sake of simplicity, craft a single email that applies to all new student and another for returning advisees.
-Utilize FisherLink to bulk email.
-Here is an example of an email for new advisees:
+For the sake of simplicity, craft a single email that applies to all new students with headings specific to new and continuing advisees.
+Use Fish 'R' Net or FisherLink to bulk email these students.
+For example:

-Welcome to the start of the new semester and being a XX major.
-I am happy to be your academic advisor.
-I want to support in your academic path.
-To do that, we must get to know each other.
-Let's meet to look at where you are in your academic progress and where you'd like to go.
-My contact information is in your Success Network in FisherLink.
-Please use that to make an appointment with me during my office hours.
-You can also stop in my office at XX if you see my door is open.
+Welcome to the start of a new semester!
+If we haven’t already met, I’m your major faculty advisor.
+My role is to support your academic planning and progress.
+To do that, we should get to know one another.
+Let’s meet to look at where you are in your academic progress and where you’d like to go.
+You can find my contact information in your Success Network in FisherLink.
+Please use that to schedule an appointment with me in the next few weeks.
+You can also stop by my office [insert location] if you see my door is open.
+If you’re one of my continuing advisees and would like to check in sooner than the course registration period next month, please schedule with me or stop by.
+It will be good to reconnect.

-Later in the 2nd or 3rd Month – Preparing for Course Registration Advising
+Later in the 2nd Month – Preparing for Course Registration Advising

-Inform advisees of the course registration week date, the date that you plan to begin advising appointments, how they reserve an advising appointment with you, a list of or link to advising resources, and how you expect them to be prepared for their advising appointment with you.
+Inform advisees of course registration timing, the date that you plan to begin offering advising appointments, how they should schedule with you, links to advising resources, and how you expect them to be prepared for their advising appointment.
+For example:

 Schedule an advising appointment with me through FisherLink.
-Make your appointment for a time when you'll be fully prepared!
-Appointments will begin __________ and run through __________.
+Make your appointment for a time when you’ll be fully prepared!
+I’ll offer appointments [insert date span].

 To prepare for your advising appointment:

-• Compare your courses completed and in progress with your remaining degree requirements on UAchieve.
+• Compare your courses completed and in progress with your remaining degree requirements on uAchieve.
+You can access this app through the Launchpad on mySJF.
+View this YouTube video for instructions on using uAchieve.

 Common Advising Issues